M-Alamgir/Ruby-Capstone/README.md

 # Ruby-Capstone

-This customized-linter progeam provides an interface to Ruby's builtin syntax analysis.
+This program provides an interface to Ruby's builtin syntax analysis.
 It will be used with files that have the Ruby syntax.

+# Ruby linters program

+The whole idea of writing code to check another code is intriguing at the same time cognitively demanding.
+Building Linters for Ruby, the project provides feedback about errors or warnings in code little by little.
+The project was built completely with Ruby following all possible best practices.
+Rubocop was used as a code-linter alongside Gitflow to ensure I maintain good coding standards.

 ![Screenshot](/img/img.png)